milaboratory/docs/docs/mixcr/reference/mixcr-align.md

     [input_R2(.fastq.gz|.fq|.fastq)]
     alignments.vdjca
 ```
 The command returns a highly-compressed, memory- and CPU-efficient binary `.vdjca` file that holds exhaustive information about alignments.
-Alignments can be further extracted in tabular form usign [`exportAlignments`](./mixcr-export.md#alignments) or in human-readable form using [`exportAlignmentsPretty`](./mixcr-exportPretty.md#raw-alignments).
+Alignments can be further extracted in tabular form using [`exportAlignments`](./mixcr-export.md#alignments) or in human-readable form using [`exportAlignmentsPretty`](./mixcr-exportPretty.md#raw-alignments).
 Additionally, MiXCR produces a comprehensive [report](./report-align.md) which provides a detailed overview of the alignment performance and quality of the library.

 Basic command line options are: